 The first flight with human passengers took place on October 19th 1783, which was tethered, and had Jean-Francois Pilatre de Rozier and Jean-Baptiste Reveillon on board.

-A month later, the first untethered flight took place on November 21st 1783, where the passengers traveled over five miles in 25 minutes!
+A month later, the first untethered flight took place on November 21st 1783, where the passengers travelled over five miles in 25 minutes!

 All of the ballooning action up to this point took place in France, however, 1784 saw the first hot air balloon flight take place in the UK by James Tytler who flew over Edinburgh.